 |Installation Method||Nailed or Glued Down|

-This gorgeous example of herringbone oak will instantly lift any interior due to its warm honey tone.
+This gorgeous Painswick Silky Oak 80 x 300 x 10/3mm will instantly lift any interior due to its warm honey tone.
 Herringbone is often chosen in grand houses, so it will add a luxurious and plush feel to your space, it’ll really give the wow factor!
 For this reason, we’d recommend this beautiful flooring in the hallway to give a grand first impression or in your living room for extra style.

 One of engineered wood’s most useful qualities is its ability to cope with under-floor heating.
 This is something we are seeing more and more of in our homes, so it is certainly worth giving yourself the option of this as it will help with the selling value of your home when it is time to move on.
 We’ve also included a generous 25-year guarantee to give you peace of mind!

-Wood flooring has unbeatable durability and will last for a generation and even outlive the person who laid it.
+Wood flooring has unbeatable durability and will last for a generation.
 It is also scratch, stain and water resistant, however we’d recommend thinking twice about laying it in rooms that see high exposure to these as they can cause damage if left for too long.
-However don’t worry if the worst does happen, this product can be sanded down twice due to its 3mm wear layer to eradicate any damage and wear and tear.
+However, don’t worry if the worst does happen, this product can be sanded down twice due to its 3mm wear layer to eradicate any damage and wear and tear.
 This should not normally need to be done for the first 15-20 years though, so you can only imagine how long these beautiful floors can last!